-&lt;sup>11 "For instance, the Chinese in January 2008 finalized a deal to provide loans of around \$5bn to the DRC for infrastructure projects in an unconventional exchange for majority stakes in two Congolese coppercobalt deposits for Chinese firms.
-Additionally, loans from the Chinese Development Bank helped finance Chinalco's purchase of 9% of the Rio Tinto Group" (PriceWaterhouseCoopers, 2008:42).
+11. &#x27;For instance, the Chinese in January 2008 finalized a deal to provide loans of around \$5bn to the DRC for infrastructure projects in an unconventional exchange for majority stakes in two Congolese coppercobalt deposits for Chinese firms.
+Additionally, loans from the Chinese Development Bank helped finance Chinalco's purchase of 9% of the Rio Tinto Group' (PriceWaterhouseCoopers, 2008: 42).

-&lt;sup>12 Such changes complicate strategies for activists who have typically targeted companies and financial institutions based in North America, Europe and Australia.
+12. Such changes complicate strategies for activists who have typically targeted companies and financial institutions based in North America, Europe and Australia.